juanchiparra/data-folks/README.md

 ⚠️ **Building in public:** As the list grows, I'll consider creating divisions according to specialties and technologies used to visualize data.
 This will make it easier to navigate through the list.

-❗~By December 30~ January 07, categories will be created to separate information designers according to specific areas and a website will be created for a more visual way to review.
+❗By ~December 30~ January 07, categories will be created to separate information designers according to specific areas and a website will be created for a more visual way to review.

 ## List